 - Advising medical treatment, including specific doctor, chiropractor or clinic referrals for recovering from injuries sustained in an accident (18 percent).

-Additional reasons for hiring an attorney include:
+Additional reasons for hiring a car accident lawyer include:

 - Insurance company denied victim’s auto accident claim.